 - Send report/alert - all the values in these blocks are duplicated.

 Note: Let's say in the original Flow, you have an email with a button that links to a page from the same Flow.
 In the duplicated Flow, this connection will remain - the button in the new email will link to the new page, but only after you finalize them both.

 - All the connections between the blocks are duplicated as they are in the original Flow.

-And that's all the details you need to know!
-Duplicating a full Flow campaign can and will save a lot of time, because time is precious. 😉
+And these are all the details you need to know!
+Duplicating a full Flow campaign can and will save a lot of time because time is precious. 😉